creativival/cubicpy-turtle-extension/README.md

 cubicpy -x -g 0
 ```

-### Connecting the CubicPy Extension with the CubicPy Library
+### Connecting the CubicPy Turtle Extension with the CubicPy Library

-1. When CubicPy functions in external communication mode, a 4-digit number will be displayed on the screen
+1. When CubicPy Turtle functions in external communication mode, a 4-digit number will be displayed on the screen
 2. Enter that number (room name) into the Scratch "set room name to ()" block
 3. Double-click the Scratch block to send the data
-4. Once the WebSocket connection is established, cube construction will occur in CubicPy
+4. Once the WebSocket connection is established, cube construction will be performed in CubicPy

 ## License